pact-foundation/docs.pact.io/website/docs/implementation_guides/jvm/provider/gradle.md

 ## Provider States

-For a description of what provider states are, see the pact documentations: http://docs.pact.io/documentation/provider_states.html
+For a description of what provider states are, see the pact documentation: [Provider states](/getting_started/provider_states)
 ### Using a state change URL

 For each provider you can specify a state change URL to use to switch the state of the provider.
 This URL will